 How about your church?
 What ministry opportunities are you currently engaged in that show vitality and opportunity for expanded growth?
 What fuel could you add to rev up growth?
 For some, adding more staff or volunteers helps to fuel ministry growth.
 For other churches, expanding or updating facility space to meet the needs of your community would generate room for growth.

 One church we worked with had determined that they wanted to double church attendance over the next three years.
 They put together a task force to figure out what they’d need to do to hit this goal, and we worked with them through a visioning process.
 In the course of this process, we realized that the greatest barrier to growth for this church was the lack of connecting space in the church.
 Whether it’s a Third Place environment where people can gather after the service, or seating areas in the lobby, or more intimate spaces for private conversations or prayer, churches need to provide spaces for people to connect with one another.

 One way to uncover your growth engines is to ask, what is the thing people say they come to your church for primarily?
-In some churches it’s the fellowship and friendliness of the congregation that attracts people.
-People like the fellowship so much they tell others to come.
+In some churches, it’s the fellowship and friendliness of the congregation that attracts people.
+People like the fellowship so much, they tell others to come.

 Another church we worked with identified that their growth engine was their worship services.
 The lead pastor and lead worship artist of this church are professional musicians.
 Their congregation loves its worship services!
-We identified the stories, the common threads, the things people are excited about, and through that discovered what people were talking about outside the church’s walls, and this is what’s bringing people into the church.
+We identified the stories, the common threads, the things people are excited about, and through that we discovered what people were talking about outside the church’s walls, and this is what’s bringing people into the church.
 In this case, the church’s primary growth engine was both numerical and spiritual.